Week 4: Genome Analytics

 Make sure to note the command as well as the particular assembly name for the genome (GCF).
 You will use this command and modify it so that you can provide any valid genome assembly (GCF) and to download only the genomic FASTA file.

-1. Create a CSV containing two columns with the scientific name of the organism you chose and its associated genome accession (GCF_*) listed in the datasets command.
+2. Copy the provided CSV (/projectnb/bf528/materials/project-0-genome-analytics/ncbi_samplesheet.csv) and add the genome you chose and its associated genome accession (GCF_*) listed in the datasets command.

-2. Create a channel in your nextflow workflow main.nf containing information found by reading from the CSV you created.
+3. Create a channel in your nextflow workflow complete.nf containing information found by reading from the CSV you created.

 Refactor your workflow to incorporate downloading a genome as the first step

-After you have successfully generated a module that will run the NCBI Datasets CLI command and download your requested genome FASTA, you will need to incorporate this process into your workflow.
+After you have successfully completed the module that will run the NCBI Datasets CLI command and download your requested genome FASTA, you will need to incorporate this process into your workflow complete.nf.

-1. Add your NCBI Datasets CLI module into your workflow main.nf and have your pipeline use the outputs of this module directly.
-When run from the beginning, your workflow should seamlessly download the requested genome and perform the previously described processes (Prokka, GC content, etc.)
+1. Add your NCBI Datasets CLI module into your workflow complete.nf and have your pipeline use the outputs of this module directly.
+When run from the beginning, your workflow should seamlessly download the requested genome and perform the previously described processes (Prokka, GC content, etc.).
+You should accomplish this by making it so you can pass the outputs of your NCBI Datasets CLI process directly to the downstream processes in your workflow complete.nf.
+Remember to make sure that the outputs of your NCBI datasets CLI module match what is expected by the other modules’ inputs.

 Make a conda environment with pycirclize and ipykernel